OgaDavid/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The 101-rot13 script file encodes and decodes text using the rot13 encryption.
 Assume ASCII.

 The 102-odd script file prints every other line from the input, starting with the first line.

+The 103-water_and_stir script file adds the two numbers stored in the environment variables WATER and STIR and prints the result.